 The Steam Engine Museum introduces the largest steam engine in Finland at its original location.
 The flywheel of the machine is eight meters wide and it has 1600 horsepower.
 The machine was used at the Finlayson mill in the early 20th century.

 Exhibition Meirän kaupunki tells about the working life of the factory city in the decades of the 20th century.
 In the exhibition you can step into the cooperative shop or feel the workplace’s atmosphere.
-The exhibition is open until 31.12.2018.

 The Museum of Freedom is an exhibition which looks at Finnish society and the history of independence.
 The protagonists of the conducting exhibition are ordinary Finns and different minorities instead of great men.